 How to do triplets on a tin whistle?

-As the name itself suggests, triples are ornaments that consist of 3 notes.
+As the name suggests, triplets are ornaments consisting of 3 notes.
 They are made by playing a note right between two evenly rhythmically spaced notes.
-To give you an example, imagine the melody line has a two-note jump from D to F#.
-On a tin whistle, there is a note E between, and you play it.
-So, instead of just D-F#, you get D-E-F# while staying in the same tempo and beat, as you would play without the middle note.
+To give you just an example, imagine the melody line has an interval from G to B. On a tin whistle, there is a note A between, and you play it.
+So, instead of just G-B, you get G-A-B while staying in the same tempo and beat, as you would play without the middle note.
 To conclude, playing 3 notes where naturally there is a place for 2, that’s the triplet!

-The same method applies if a melody line goes in descending order, from F# to D. And these are just examples, it really depends on a tune.
-It can be E to G jump, G to B, and so on.
+The same method applies if a melody line goes in descending order, from B to G. And these are just examples, it really depends on the tune.
+It can be E to G jump, D to F#, and so on.
 You name it.Subscribe

 Where to use triplets?

 In terms of Irish traditional music, triplets are especially interesting in faster tunes, such as jigs, reels, or polkas, where a lot of notes are eighth notes, evenly spaced.
-So, anywhere you notice a two-note jump, it can be a place to put a note in between and create a triplet.
+So, whenever you spot a two-note jump, it can be a place to put a note in between and create a triplet.
 However, most of the time, the vast majority of players use triplets only a couple of times in a tune.
-Sometimes even only once or twice.

-You definitely do not want to bloat a tune with too many triplets as it may break the pulse and the whole feel of the tune instead of enhancing it.
-Repetition is already the foundation of Irish traditional music, and what many players commonly do is playing a triplet every second time in the same part of a tune.
+You certainly don’t want to bloat a tune with too many triplets, as it may break the pulse and the whole feel of the tune instead of enhancing it.
+Repetition is already the foundation of Irish traditional music, and what many players commonly do is play a triplet every other time in the repeating part of a tune.
 That way, triplets are used in favor of variations, and that’s something we would recommend as well.

 Practicing triplets on a tin whistle